thinkst/canarytools-docs/docs/console-settings/api.md

         required: true
         type: string
         description: The type of auth token to created.
 Either 'admin' or 'read-only'.
+      - name: note
+        required: true
+        type: string
+        description: A note for the token on who/where it is used.
     response: JSON structure with the new API token.
   download:
     name: Download the API Configuration File